 Gallbladder pain refers to any pain experienced due to a disease or injury affecting the gallbladder.

 Gallbladder pain can be dull or sharp, achy or crampy, and vary from mild to severe depending on the root cause.
-Gallbladder pain typically affects the abdomen and mid to lower back.
+Gallbladder pain typically affects the abdomen, right flank, and back.

-Gallstones are hardened deposits of bile formed in the gallbladder.
+Gallstones are hardened deposits of substances found in bile formed in the gallbladder.
 Sizes of gallstones can be as small as a grain of sand to as large as a golf ball.

 Some gallstones may require gallbladder removal surgery.
 However, gallstones that do not cause symptoms usually do not need treatment(1).

 Females are almost twice as likely to develop gallstones(2).
 About 25% of those who are morbidly obese have gallstones(3).